boyserk84/nateserk_restybread/documentation/auth0_Setup.md

 # Overview
 User registers or logs in to your website with your `Auth0 client` as Authentication middleware.
-Once the user is successfully logged in, the user will receive `access_token` and redirect to a callback, which is usually your website.
+Once the user is successfully logged in, the user will receive `access_token` and redirect to a callback URL.
-User will uses `access_token` as a part of `Authorization: bearer` header when making a request to your API endpoint Your API endpoint will check `access_token` against your `Auth0 API`.
+User will use `access_token` as a part of `Authorization: bearer` header when making a request to your API endpoint.
+Your API endpoint will check `access_token` against your `Auth0 API`.

 # How to protect your API endpoint with Auth0 Guide

 # Setup Auth0 Client and API

-# 1. Setup Auth0 for your rest API endpoint.
+# 1. Setup Auth0 API for your REST API endpoint.
 1. Once Auth0 account has been created, go to `APIS` section.
 2. Click `CREATE API`
 3. Fill out `Name`, `Identifier` (Recommend by Auth0: Your API URL), and `Signing Algorithm` (Default is RS256, Asymmetry).